 Dining options in Plano abound.
 If you’re in the mood for Italian, my favorite choice is Nicola’s Ristorante Italiano, where you can get a starter of jumbo meatballs, then savor buttery gnocchi and end it all with a chocolate dessert and a cabernet.

-After you’ve filled your belly, just walk right down the sidewalk, across from the beautiful fountain and lay your head at the chic Marriott Dallas/Plano right in the heart of Legacy Town Center.
+Need a place to lay your head?
+Try the chic Marriott Dallas/Plano right in the heart of Legacy Town Center.
 It’s as posh as you’d expect a Marriott in Plano to be with clean rooms, offering ample space, and a free parking garage out back.

 So whether it’s attractions, entertainment, performing arts, green spaces, shopping or tasty dining you’re looking for, Plano will fill up your weekend with family fun.